aheil/cse-theme/README.md

 # Course content

+## Course information

+The course information (overview, instructors, grading, etc.) should all be contained in `index.md`.

 ## Adding a lecture

-Place thes lecture (each one in a separate markdown file) in the `_lectures` folder and add the [YAML front matter](https://jekyllrb.com/docs/front-matter/) at the top of each page file tripple dashes:
+Place the lectures (each one in a separate markdown file) in the `_lectures` folder and add the [YAML front matter](https://jekyllrb.com/docs/front-matter/) at the top of each file, separated by tripple dashes:

 ```
 ---